John Mercer Langston: Early life and education

-John Mercer Langston was born free in 1829 in Louisa County, Virginia, the youngest of a daughter and three sons of Lucy Jane Langston, a freedwoman of mixed African-American and Native American descent.
+John Mercer Langston was born free in 1829 in Louisa County, Virginia, the youngest of a daughter and three sons of Lucy Jane Langston, a freedwoman of mixed African American and Native American descent.
 She may have had ancestry from the regional Pamunkey tribe.
-Their father was Ralph Quarles, a white planter from England and her former master.
+Their father was Ralph Quarles, a white Slave Owner from England and her former master.
 Quarles had freed Lucy and their daughter Maria in 1806, in the course of what was a relationship of more than 25 years.
 After that, their three sons were born free, as their mother was free.
 John's older brothers were Gideon and Charles Henry.

 Lucy had three children with another partner before she moved into the Great House and deepened her relationship with Quarles.
 Their three sons were born after this.
 Of the older half-siblings, William Langston was most involved with Quarles's sons.
 After their father's death, he relocated with them and a guardian to Chillicothe, Ohio (see below).

 Before his death, Ralph Quarles arranged for his Quaker friend William Gooch to be made guardian of his children.
 As requested by Quarles, after the parents both died in 1833 when John Langston was four, Gooch moved with the boys and their half-brother William Langston to Chillicothe, Ohio, in a free state.
 Quarles had reserved funds for the boys' education.
 In 1835 the older brothers Gideon and Charles started at the Oberlin Preparatory School, where they were the first African-American students to be admitted.
 Gideon looked much like his father; at the age of 21 Gideon took Quarles as his surname and thereafter was known as Gideon Quarles.
 During this time, young John Mercer Langston lived in Cincinnati, part of that time with John Woodson and his wife.
 He also attended the private Gilmore High School.

 The youngest Langston followed his brothers, enrolling in the Oberlin preparatory program.
 John Langston earned a bachelor's degree in 1849 and a master's degree in theology in 1852 from Oberlin College.
-He is the first known Black to apply to an American law school.
+He is the first known Black man to apply to an American law school.
 Denied admission to law schools in New York and Ohio because of his race, one school told him that "Students would not feel at home with him, and he would not feel at home with them."
 Langston would study law (or "read the law", as was the common practice then) as an apprentice under abolitionist attorney and Republican congressman Philemon Bliss, in nearby Elyria; he was admitted to the Ohio bar—the first Black— in 1854.
 In Ohio, Langston was closely associated with abolitionist lawyer Sherlock James Andrews.